dotnet/docs/docs/core/testing/index.md

 ## Test considerations

 Keep in mind there are [best practices](unit-testing-best-practices.md) for writing tests.
-For example, [Test Driven Development (TDD)](https://deviq.com/test-driven-development) is when a unit test is written before the code it's meant to check.
+For example, [Test Driven Development (TDD)](https://deviq.com/test-driven-development) is when you write a unit test before the code it's meant to check.
 TDD is like creating an outline for a book before you write it.
-It's meant to help developers write simpler, readable, and efficient code.
+The unit test helps developers write simpler, readable, and efficient code.

 ## Testing tools